 Regular rate = total weekly earnings/ hours worked within week= $450/ 40=$11.25

 The worker should then be paid at this higher regular rate for their meal and rest break.

 Are you an hourly employee who has earned or earns any non-discretionary extra pay (e.g. performance or spotlight awards, COVID or hazard pay) in the last three years and suspect it was or is not factored into your meal and rest break pay?

-If so, please complete the questionnaire below, send us an email at firstname.lastname@example.org, or give us a call at (202) 470-3520 for more information.
+If so, we would like to hear from you.
+Please complete the contact form on this page, send us an email at firstname.lastname@example.org, or give us a call at (202) 470-3520 for more information.
 If you qualify, an attorney will contact you to discuss the details of your potential case at no charge to you.

 Attorneys Committed to Fighting Wage Theft

 The lawyers at Migliaccio & Rathod LLP have years of experience in class action litigation against large corporations, including in cases involving wage theft and unfair & deceptive trade practices.
 More information about our current cases and investigations is available on our blog.